Ang Swee Chai

-Life
+Early life and education

 Ang was born in Penang, Malaysia but raised in Singapore.
+The family had also one son and two other daughters.
 She attended Kwong Avenue Primary School, Raffles Girls' School, and the National University of Singapore where she studied medicine.
 She then received a master's degree in Occupational Medicine in 1976.

+Career

+Medical career

-In 1977, Ang married Singaporean human rights lawyer Francis Khoo.
-Two weeks after the marriage, she was briefly detained during a government crackdown on dissidents as the authority attempted to arrest her husband.
-She fled to London to be with her husband and they were granted asylum there.
-She trained to be an orthopaedic surgeon in Britain, where she obtained her FRCS (Eng) and completed her training in Newcastle.
+After graduating from NUS, she worked in Singapore's public hospitals.
+After joining her husband, Francis Khoo, in London, Ang trained to be an orthopaedic surgeon in Britain, where she obtained her FRCS (Eng) and completed her training in Newcastle.
 She later became the first female consultant orthopaedic surgeon at St Bartholomew's Hospital in London.

+Humanitarian missions

 In August 1982, Ang responded to an appeal for medical personnel from Christian Aid to treat war casualties in Lebanon and went to work at the Gaza Hospital near the Sabra and Shatila refugee camp in Beirut.
 The following month, she became witness to the Sabra-Shatila massacre during the Israeli invasion of Lebanon in 1982.
 She and two other hospital staff testified to Israeli Kahan Commission on the Sabra and Shatila massacre in September 1982.
+Ang would also testify to the massacre in front of the Kuala Lumpur War Crimes Commission in 2013, during a hearing that eventually found the State of Israel guilty of genocide.

 With her husband, Francis Khoo, and some friends, Ang helped to form the British charity, Medical Aid for Palestinians, following the 1982 massacres.

+In 1988, Ang made her first trip to Gaza, where she worked as an orthopaedic surgeon at the Al Ahli Arab Hospital.
+During her time there, she also served as an ambulance driver amid ongoing conflict.

+In 2018, Ang joined the Just Future For Palestine Flotilla, which attempted to run the blockade of the Gaza Strip by Israel, to tend to the medical needs of Palestinians there.
+The boat that she was on was seized by Israeli forces before it could arrive at its intended destination.
+She was briefly detained before being deported back to United Kingdom.

+In 2024, Ang returned to Lebanon to treat patients injured by what she described as "pager attacks" linked to Israeli operations.
+These explosive devices caused extensive trauma, including mutilated limbs, facial injuries, and brain damage.
+Reflecting on the spirit of her patients, she described a conversation with a man who had lost his hand but expressed no regret, saying it was the price he paid "for standing with humanity and justice in Gaza."

+As of 2025, Ang has worked nearly 50 years in the United Kingdom’s National Health Service (NHS), and over 43 years in support of the Palestinian people through direct medical care, advocacy, and education.